zjp-CN/nvim-cmp-lsp-rs/README.md

 [cmp-comparators]: https://github.com/hrsh7th/nvim-cmp/blob/97dc716fc914c46577a4f254035ebef1aa72558a/lua/cmp/config/compare.lua

-The default sorting is defined as below, which means if you use [`LazyVim`], you'll see the weird completion item list exactly as the first picture show.
+The default sorting is defined as below, which means if you use [`LazyVim`], you'll see the weird completion item list exactly as the first picture shows.

 [`LazyVim`]: https://www.lazyvim.org/